netsody/netsody/drasyl-sdn/README.md

 ## Accessing REST API

-The SDN node provides a REST API accessible at `http://127.0.0.1:22527`.
+The drasyl-sdn daemon provides a REST API accessible at `http://127.0.0.1:22527`.
 The API is protected by a bearer authentication token, which is stored in the working directory as `auth.token` and is only readable by the root user.

 You can access the API using curl:
 ```bash